mlc-mlapis/docs/src/documentation/services/databases/keydb.md

 ### From your local environment

-The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.
+The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zCLI VPN.

-To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as previously mentioned.
+To connect to the database from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zCLI](/documentation/cli/installation.html), as previously mentioned.
 This allows you to access the database the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
 Therefore, if you need some of them you should copy the values manually through the **How To Access** / **Database access details** section of the service detail in your application and use them in your private local configuration strategy.

 ![KeyDB Service](./images/KeyDB-Database-Access-Details.png "Database Access Details")